This post may contain affiliate links. Read my full disclosure policy.

-You are only 10 minutes away from experiencing the most amazing Fresh Tomatillo Salsa (aka Mexican Salsa Verde) ever!
+You are only 10 minutes away from experiencing the most amazing Fresh Tomatillo Salsa (aka Mexican Salsa Verde)!
 Using raw, fresh tomatillos results in a vibrant and flavorful salsa you will fall in love with.
 You’ll never want to roast your tomatillos again!!!
 I promise!
 Serve with chips, tacos, quesadillas, enchiladas or burritos!

 Tomatillos are in season right now and I can’t believe it’s taken me this long to share this amazing recipe with you!
 And when you try it- I think you’ll be wondering the same too, because this fresh Tomatillo Salsa Recipe is simply the BEST!

 And here is why: Because the tomatillos are totally raw.
 Yep, you read it right, yes, they are raw, not roasted, not cooked what-so-ever- and I know some of you are probably feeling a little skeptical- and that’s ok- I was too.
-But I’m hoping you suspend your disbelief and trust me on this and just give a try.
+But I’m hoping you suspend your disbelief and trust me on this and just give this a try.
 You will never want to roast your tomatillos again!